 Amblin Entertainment will produce the series, written by Tze Chun and featuring producers of things like The Americans, Animaniacs, and Teen Titans Go!

-The series will head to the upcoming WarnerMedia streaming service, which is looking to vie for supremacy against the seemingly gargantuan Disney+ service.
+The series will head to HBO Max at a yet undisclosed date.
 Dante’s original film—produced by Steven Spielberg and written by Chris Columbus—was a massive hit, thanks in no small part to the amazing anamatronic creatures by Chris Walas, and the adorable lead creature, Gizmo.
 Infamously, Columbus’ original script was a straight horror movie and had Gizmo turn into the lead evil Gremlin to be destroyed by Billy Peltzer, but Spielberg interceded and saved the little guy from the slaughter.

 And it’s a good thing he did; though we haven’t had a new adventure featuring the cuddly Mogwai and its scaly green progeny since 1990’s Gremlins 2: The New Batch—itself a half-parody of the original—Gremlins remains a cult favorite.
 It’s still considered one of Warner Bros’ biggest success stories, grossing over $153 million against a budget of only $11 million.
 That’s equivalent to almost $400 million in today’s dollars.
 That’s probably why a script for a third film keeps getting kicked around.

 We’re gonna guess the animated series won’t be super scary, but the iconic design of the titular baddies would look pretty great in cartoon form.
 Maybe the series will finally explain the incredibly vague rule about feeding them after midnight.
 And, like, what about time zones?

 This article was originally published on July 1, 2019, with updates on February 17, 2021.